vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

-  envoy.service.type                   LoadBalancer    string   The type of Kubernetes service to provision for Envoy. envoy.service.annotations            <nil>           object   Annotations to set on the Envoy service. envoy.service.externalTrafficPolicy  Local           string   The external traffic policy for the Envoy service. envoy.service.nodePorts.http         <nil>           integer  If type == NodePort, the node port number to expose Envoys HTTP listener on.
+  envoy.service.type                   LoadBalancer    string   The type of Kubernetes service to provision for Envoy. envoy.service.annotations            <nil>           object   Annotations to set on the Envoy service. envoy.service.externalTrafficPolicy  Local           string   The external traffic policy for the Envoy service. envoy.service.loadBalancerIP         <nil>           string   If type == LoadBalancer, the desired load balancer IP for the Envoy service. envoy.service.nodePorts.http         <nil>           integer  If type == NodePort, the node port number to expose Envoys HTTP listener on.
 If not specified, a node port will be auto-assigned by Kubernetes. envoy.service.nodePorts.https        <nil>           integer  If type == NodePort, the node port number to expose Envoys HTTPS listener on.
 If not specified, a node port will be auto-assigned by Kubernetes. envoy.terminationGracePeriodSeconds  300             integer  The termination grace period, in seconds, for the Envoy pods.